 How many dental offices feature a tooth or smile as their logo?
 Even though this imagery is appropriate based on their industry, how is this design memorable, enticing or unique?
-Never give into the temptation of easy designs.
+Never give in to the temptation of easy designs.
 For example, a rental company shouldn’t use a car as part of their logo.
 Instead, do what many brands, such as Toyota, have done.
-Instead of a car, Toyota reimagined their name and created a symbol that’s wholly unique.
+Instead of a car, Toyota reimagined its name and created a symbol that’s wholly unique.
 Without ever seeing a single word, you immediately recognize this circular graphic as Toyota.

 #3 – Avoid Limiting Your Relevance (Say NO to Trends)

 Trends are hard to escape.
-From design catalogues to content styles, our visual world is constantly shifting.
+From design catalogs to content styles, our visual world is constantly shifting.
 Adhering to specific trends can boost certain business results, but logo design isn’t one of them.
 Focus on styling your logo so it’s not capable of ever becoming old and outdated.
 Coca-Cola, Nike and Apple are excellent examples of timeless logo design.
 Although it may seem impossible to reach this level of timelessness, it’s actually fairly straightforward.
 Simply allow your logo to be an extension of your uniqueness.
 After all, there has ever, and will ever, be only one of you.

 #4 – Strive to Innovate not Imitate (Catalyze Brand Boldness)

 The brainstorming phase of logo design should be filled with competitor research and analysis.
 Not only does this provide insights into specific design elements your shared demographic finds appealing, but it guides you to a final design that’s wholly unique.
 Mirroring trends, or even certain design elements, dilutes your brand personality, confidence and uniqueness.
-Airbnb is the perfect example of innovative logo design.
+Airbnb is the perfect example of an innovative logo design.
 Its uninterrupted line forms the basic shape of an “A,” but without explicitly proclaiming the brand.
 If you haven’t noticed, sometimes the best logos are mere symbols instead of actual words.